Information for suppliers

 National Trust Finance Service Centre

-You will most likely be aware of the new General Data Protection Regulation which will be implemented in the UK from the 25th May 2018.
+You will most likely be aware of the new General Data Protection Regulation (GDPR) which was implemented in the UK on the 25 May 2018.

 Q: Are these changes really necessary?